-- 1. An assisted family that finds it necessary to be absent from the unit for a more than 30 consecutive days is required to notify the owner, the LHA and the TSM of their absence, and the date by which they expect to return.
-If no notice has been given or if the proper notice was not given and the LHA finds the assisted unit unoccupied, or occupied by someone other than the designated head of household or other adult member of the family, it will assume that the family has vacated the unit and will terminate assistance for the family. - 2.
+- 1. An assisted family that finds it necessary to be absent from the unit for a more than 30 consecutive days is required to notify the owner, Louisiana Housing Authority (LHA) and the TSM of their absence, and the date by which they expect to return.
+If no notice has been given or if the proper notice was not given and Louisiana Housing Authority (LHA) finds the assisted unit unoccupied or occupied by someone other than the designated head of household or other adult member of the family, it will assume that the family has vacated the unit and will terminate assistance for the family. - 2.
 Under no circumstances may the family be absent from the assisted unit for more than 90 consecutive days.
-If the family's absence exceeds 90 days, the LHA will terminate assistance for the family.
+If the family's absence exceeds 90 days, Louisiana Housing Authority (LHA) will terminate assistance for the family.
 This is subject to reasonable accommodation requests.